Live Insight

 Completely free, no signupYesSignup requiredSignup requiredVaries

-Live burn rate (per second)YesNoNoRarely
+Live cost counter (per second)YesNoNoRarely

 Annual and monthly projectionsYesYesYesSome